Frederick Delius (1862-1934), Composer

-Bradford-born composer of choral and orchestral works.
-Delius' success was established in Germany after studying at the Leipzig Conservatory (1886-8) before his merits were recognised in Britain, largely due to Sir Thomas Beecham.
-Works such as the opera A Village Romeo and Juliet (1907) and A Mass of Life (1909) have increased in stature over the years and ironically pieces such as Brigg Fair are now seen as quintessentially English.
-In later life, Delius started losing his sight and the use of his limbs, and could no longer compose however in 1928, a young musician, Eric Fenby, came to live in with the Deliuses, which enabled Delius to complete by dictation a number of other works.
+Composer of orchestral and choral works.
+Bradford-born Delius studied at the Leipzig Conservatory (1886-8) and achieved success in Germany before his talent was eventually recognised in Britain, largely due to promotion by the conductor Sir Thomas Beecham.
+Works such as the opera A Village Romeo and Juliet (1907) and A Mass of Life (1909) have increased in reputation since Delius's death, and pieces such as Brigg Fair are now seen as quintessentially English.
+In 1916, he completed Requiem, dedicated 'to the memory of all young Artists fallen in the war'.
+In later life, Delius started losing his sight and the use of his limbs, and could no longer compose, however in 1928, a young musician, Eric Fenby, came to live in with the Deliuses, which enabled Delius to complete by dictation a number of other works.

 by Ernest Procter